Northern Thailand 5-Day Itinerary: Chiang Mai, Chiang Rai & Pai

 The REALLY good adventures are in the north of Thailand.
 Check out this 5-day itinerary for Chiang Mai, Chiang Rai and Pai.

 You know what truly excites us?
 Adventures waiting to be discovered.
 These underrated treasures lie in the northern mountain cities of Thailand.
 Introducing Chiang Mai, Chiang Rai, and Pai.
 Here, you can find affordable shopping, bars full of laid-back adventure seekers and unbeatable natural scenery.
-There’s more: stunning ancient temples, large underground caves and tons of gorgeous sunsets over mountaintops!
+There’s more: stunning ancient temples, large underground caves, tons of gorgeous sunsets over mountaintops, and a meeting point of three nations!
 Are you ready?

 We’ve compiled all the best things to do in Chiang Rai, Chiang Mai, and Pai in this 5-day itinerary.
 If you’re planning to go, you’re in for a real treat!